benlistyg/SotT/README.md

 - ```source('https://raw.githubusercontent.com/benlistyg/SotT/main/Code/gma_meta.R')```
 - ```source('https://raw.githubusercontent.com/benlistyg/SotT/main/Code/sensitivity_analysis.R')```

-If ran successfully, assuming an empty global environment, your environment should now be populated with the following:
+If ran successfully, assuming an empty global environment, your environment should now be populated with the following objects.
+Note that anything with "contrast" is deprecated and was following analyses that originally used contrast coding for the Tenure and Study Year variables.
+We have since gone on to model these continuously.

-* [1] `"%!in%"
+* [1] `"%!in%"`
 * [2]  `"AIC_continuous"                                                  `
 * [3]  `"AIC_contrast"                                                    `
 * [4]  `"Continuous: Year x Job Tenure"                                   `